 They come in second for one reason and it’s because their controls are a little more difficult to use than the controls on Ferris.
 This is a small thing that takes getting used to but it doesn’t hinder the performance of the mower.
 It is a great design of a stand on.
 They are also the shortest stand on… that’s beneficial for trailer space, quickness, and navigating obstacles.

 You definitely can’t go wrong with a Wright stand on.
-They are a proven mower than has many great features and offer an unbelievable cut.
+They are a proven mower than has many great features and offers an unbelievable cut.

 Video by: Scooter’s Lawn Care